JustJamezX/DonatorUI/README.md

 - [x] Clean Code for 3.0.0
 - [x] A Form for your Donators in your Server

+This fork removes:
+- Gamemode
+- Vanish
+- Size

+Edited by JamesCool5757,

 © LentoKun Productions.

 Subscribe: [Click Here!](https://youtube.com/c/LentoKun)